WordPress/gutenberg/docs/block-api/deprecated-blocks.md

 {% end %}

 In the example above we updated the block to use an inner paragraph block with a title instead of a title attribute.

+> Above are some of the cases to use block deprecation.
+If you want to refer some real examples, [core block library](https://github.com/WordPress/gutenberg/tree/master/packages/block-library/src) is the best place.
+Core blocks have been updated across releases and implement simple to complex deprecations.